The 5 Ws of Yoga Nidra Guided Meditation

 Why practice Yoga Nidra anyway?
-Well, it helps to trigger your relaxation response so you can give your body and mind time to unwind, be in the present moment and let go of the other stressors in your life.
+Well, it helps to activate your relaxation response so you can give your body and mind time to unwind, be in the present moment and let go of the other stressors in your life.

 I used to think meditation was a waste of time.
 I didn't understand how "relaxing" and doing "nothing" could actually help you to feel better and make changes in your life.
 Well, now I know better.
 When we meditate and give our bodies and mind the time it needs to break free from all of the noise of our regular lives, it can help us to see the bigger picture.
 New mindsets, ideas and beliefs can emerge when we focus on the present moment (not regretting the past and worrying about the future).

 Ok so now you have a pretty good understanding of what Yoga Nidra is all about.....

 If you don't already have access to my FREE Yoga Nidra guided meditation for Relaxation, click HERE to get access right away.